-Paramore are at the top of their game when it comes to all things pop-punk, having achieved massive commercial success and even a Grammy Award during their 17 year career and they show no signs of stopping.
-Decode was a song written for the hit movie ‘Twilight’ and sold over 2 million copies in the US alone.
-It also had a music video to accompany it which is currently sitting at 385 million views on YouTube.
+Paramore are at the top of their game when it comes to all things pop-punk, having achieved massive commercial success and even a Grammy Award during their 17-year career, and they show no signs of stopping.
+Decode was written for the hit movie Twilight and sold over 2 million copies in the US alone.
+It also had a music video to accompany it, which is currently sitting at 465 million views on YouTube.

 Home by Dream Theater